 A long tradition

-It would seem that the Remain Campaign has a long tradition of attempting to scare the British public out of its wits at the thought of Britain leaving the EU.
+It would seem that the Remain Campaign has a long tradition of attempting to scare the British public into voting for Britain to remain in the EU.

-In the run up to the 2016 EU referendum, David Cameron would echo Thorpe’s warning of “a leap into the unknown”, likening Brexit to a “leap into the dark”.
+In the run up to the 2016 EU referendum, David Cameron echoed Thorpe’s warning of “a leap into the unknown”, likening Brexit to a “leap into the dark”.